See where we provide neonatal care:

 Precepted clinical experience

-In Phase I, experienced NNPs provide one-on-one precepted experience for NNP fellows in clinical practice for 16 to 20 weeks.
-Most often, NNP fellows are practicing under a unique job description during Phase I and must be directly supervised by a board-certified, fully credentialed and privileged NNP.
-At the completion of Phase I, NNP fellows should be able to function independently in our NICU on Anschutz Medical Campus, or NICUs at UCHealth University of Colorado Hospital or UCHealth Poudre Valley Hospital (or a combination of sites depending on individual circumstances, learning and staffing needs).
+For the first 16 to 20 weeks of fellowship, known as phase one, NNP fellows develop their clinical practice under the one-to-one guidance of experienced NNP preceptors.
+Most often, NNP fellows practice under a unique job description during Phase I and must be directly supervised by a board-certified, fully credentialed and privileged NNP.
+At the completion of phase one, NNP fellows should be able to function independently in our NICU on Anschutz Medical Campus, and/or the NICUs at UCHealth University of Colorado Hospital and UCHealth Poudre Valley Hospital (or a combination of sites depending on individual circumstances, learning and staffing needs).

 Mentored clinical experience